MasDana/MasDana/README.md

 What made me fall in love with web development and front-end is the capability to create interfaces and in some kind make art, when developing I feel like I'm making art with coding.

-If you want you can visit my [portfolio](https://luisoila.dev/)

 ## 👨🏻‍💻 About me

 <br>

 <img src="./images/message.gif" width="300px" align="right">

-- 🌎 I'm from Brazil
+- 🌎 I'm from Indonesia
 - 👨🏻‍💻 Love programming and gaming
 - 🧠 Love sharing knowledge
-- 🌌 Passionate for astronomy
+- 🌌 Passionate for network
-- ✈️ Traveling is one of my favorite hobbies
+- ✈️ Gaming is one of my favorite hobbie
-- 📧 Reach me via luisg.juliao@gmail.com
+- 📧 Reach me via putudeni1414@gmail.com

 <br>
 <br>